fairtracks/fairtracks.net/content/markdown/topics/topics-01-genomic-tracks.md

 title: Genomic Tracks
 ingress: Tracks annotate the DNA with condensed data

-img:
+figures:
-  path:
+  - path:
       - images
       - topics
       - genomic-tracks.jpeg
     caption:
       Unwinding of a DNA molecule from its compact chromatin form.
 Each nucleotide pair represents a coordinate position which can be annotated with genomic track data.
       (Image&nbsp;is&nbsp;[©&nbsp;scienceDISPLAY&nbsp;–&nbsp;stock.adobe.com](https://stock.adobe.com/images/dna-nucleosome-chromosom/42940588))
 ---

 _Genomic tracks_ refer to data files that annotate DNA reference sequence positions and can be